hyperledger-archives/composer-sample-networks/packages/carauction-network/README.md

 }
 ```

-## End the Auction

-To end the auction submit a `CloseBidding` transaction for the listing, by selecting `CloseBidding` from the dropdown.
+To end the auction submit a `CloseBidding` transaction for the listing.

 ```
 {